Pediatric Quality Improvement and Patient Safety (QIPS)

 Pediatrics residents share continuous quality improvement projects

-"I am so proud of the fabulous projects that our residents designed and completed," Shaikh said.
-"Their enthusiasm and dedication to making a difference in the lives of their patients was evident by their hard work and the difference that their projects made.
-The pediatric quality improvement and patient safety training program at UC Davis helped our residents increase their ability to apply quality improvement methods to real-life clinical problems, and to develop their leadership skills and ability to work effectively within a team.
+"I am so proud of the fabulous projects that our residents design and implement, “Shaikh said.
+"Their enthusiasm and dedication to making a difference in the lives of their patients is evident by their hard work and the difference that their projects make.
+The pediatric quality improvement and patient safety training program at UC Davis helps our residents increase their ability to apply quality improvement methods to real-life clinical problems, and to develop their leadership skills and ability to work effectively within a team.
 These skills will be valuable in helping residents deliver better and safer patient care in their future careers."